Submillimeter radiation as the thermal component of the Neupert Effect: Conclusions

 \section{Conclusions}

-We present in this work a peculiar event observed at 212~GHz whose emission can be attributed to thermal bremsstrahlung during the impulsive and gradual phases.
-During the impulsive phase the 212 GHz emission comes from a thermal source at chromospheric heights.
-Moreover, its time derivative mimics the HXR flux (Figure \ref{fig:Neupert}, top right), conforming with the thermal counterpart of the Neupert effect.
-During the extended phase, the sub-THz emission might be characterized as optically thin thermal bremsstrahlung, from a coronal multi-thermal source as described in \cite{Trottetetal:2011}.
+We present in this work a peculiar event observed at 212\,GHz whose emission can be attributed to thermal bremsstrahlung during the impulsive and gradual phases.
+During the impulsive phase the 212\,GHz emission comes from a thermal source at chromospheric heights.
+Moreover, its temporal derivative mimics the HXR flux (Figure \ref{fig:Neupert}, top-right), conforming with the thermal counterpart of the Neupert effect.
+During the extended phase, the sub-THz emission might be characterized as optically thin thermal bremsstrahlung, from a coronal multi-thermal source as described by \cite{Trottetetal:2011}.

-Differently from the sub-THz, in the SXR domain, we observe that during the event the emission starts well in advance to the HXR energy accumulation (Figure \ref{fig:Neupert} bottom left).
-Moreover, its time derivatives are significantly different from the HXR temporal evolution.
-This is not completely unexpected, since statistics show that 50\% of all events observed at SXR do not follow the Neupert effect hypothesis \citep{Veronigetal:2002}.
+Differently from the sub-THz, in the SXR domain, we observe that during the event the emission starts well in advance of the HXR energy accumulation (Figure \ref{fig:Neupert} bottom-left).
+Moreover, its temporal derivatives are significantly different from the HXR temporal evolution.
+This is not completely unexpected, since statistics show that 50\,\% of all events observed at SXR do not follow the Neupert effect hypothesis \citep{Veronigetal:2002}.
 In our case, SXR starts before the HXR fluence, which can be interpreted as a pre-heating of the plasma \citep{Veronigetal:2005}.
-That the time evolution of the sub-THz bremsstrahlung and SXR are not always coincident during a flare is already known \citep[e.g. ][]{Trottetetal:2002,Tsapetal:2016}, that explains why the Neupert effect is observed at 212~GHz and not at SXR.
+That the temporal evolution of the sub-THz bremsstrahlung and SXR are not always coincident during a flare is already known \citep[\eg\ ][]{Trottetetal:2002,Tsapetal:2016}, which explains why the Neupert effect is observed at 212\,GHz and not at SXR.